Simple and Quick Yin Yang Yoga Sequence and Practice

 Yin Yang Yoga Sequence

-This practice is very gentle and is great yoga practice for beginner yoga students.
+This practice is very gentle and a great choice for beginner yoga students.
 It starts with active movement and transitions to slower movement.
 I hope you enjoy!

 These seemingly contrary forces interrelate with one another.
 Yin and yang create, control, and transform into one another.